- PhD, Human Geography; University of New South Wales, 2008

 This project focuses on home heating energy use in higher income households and seeks to identify potential innovative behaviour change strategies.

-- Ansell, N. and Klocker, N. (Eds) ‘Volume 8: Geographies of Global Issues, Change and Threat’, Skelton, T. (Ed) Geographies of Children and Young People, Springer Major Reference Works (forthcoming 2015).
+- Ansell, N. and Klocker, N. (Eds) (2016) Geographies of Global Issues: Change and Threat, Vol. 8 of Skelton, T. (ed) Geographies of Children and Young People, Springer, Singapore

 - Toole, S., Klocker, N. and Head, L. (2016) ‘Re-thinking climate change adaptation and capacities at the household scale’ Climatic Change 135(2), 203-209